brycie-boy/The_Cosmos/Clinging to our personal views of reality gives rise to conflict and disputes.md

-## Clinging to our personal perceptions of reality gives rise to conflict and disputes  #🧠
+## Clinging to our personal views of reality gives rise to conflict and disputes  #🧠

 Clinging to sensual pleasure and material comfort is one trap that keeps beings bound to [[Samsara]].
 Another trap is attatchment to views. [[We ordinarily percieve reality through subjective biases shaped by our craving and attachments]] .
 Attachment to these [[Perception]]s lead to one-sided, biased interpertations of reality that we cling to as accurate and complete.
 People who cling tenaciously to their own views of a particular situation often come into conflict with those who view the same situation in a different light.
 Views thus give rise to conflicts and disputes.